noureddin/recite/README.md

 # Recite
 Want to check your *verbatim* memorization of some text?
 Like the Quran or the digits of Pi?

 Recite is easy to use and extend.
-It's a Python3 (PyQt5) library and application that help you memorize and check what you memorized.
+It's a Python3 (PyQt5) library and application that help you memorize and check what you've memorized.

 ## Installation